Norway on a Budget: Real-World Ways to Save

 How Much Does a Trip to Norway Cost?

-If you are planning a trip to Norway on a budget, there’s one small problem… according to a recent study by the World Economic Forum, Norway is the 5th most expensive place in the world for tourists to visit!
+If you are planning a trip to Norway on a budget, there’s one small problem… Norway consistently ranks among the most expensive destinations in Europe, so budgeting ahead matters.

-After spending 3 weeks there, we can confirm that the cost of a trip to Norway is very expensive.
+After spending 25 days there, we can confirm first-hand that traveling to Norway is very expensive.
 By using our best skills for planning affordable family travel, we visited Norway on a budget and are able to share some of the easiest ways to save money in Norway:

 1. Walk Everywhere in Norway

-Walking instead of taking a taxi or subway in Norway makes sense for so many reasons:
+Walking as much as you can while sightseeing is an excellent way to save money in Norway.
+Walking in lieu of taking a taxi or subway in Norway makes sense for so many reasons:

-Many of the top things to do in Oslo are in a cluster and can all be reached on foot within 30 minutes or less.
+Many of the top things to do in Oslo are located close together and can all be reached on foot within 30 minutes or less.
 Even the further afield attractions such as Vigeland Park can be reached by walking from Central Oslo in under an hour.

-Secondly, walking certainly helps visiting Norway on a budget.
-For example, an Oslo taxi from Vigeland Park to the Oslo Opera House will cost approximately $20-35 USD (170-300 NOK) each way, depending on traffic.
+Walking certainly helps when visiting Norway on a budget.
+For example, an Oslo taxi from Vigeland Park to the Oslo Opera House will cost approximately $18 – 25 USD (180 – 250 NOK) each way, depending on traffic.

 And finally, walking is always a great idea early in your trip to Norway as it helps you get the lay of the land and find good restaurants, grocery stores etc.